Via Valeria: The route

-Other roads
+Via Valeria of Sicily

-A second Via Valeria, the Via Valeria of Sicily, connected Messina and Siracusa.
-Hardly widened or improved until the nineteenth century, it remained the backbone of the Ionian drainage basin of Sicily, favouring the development of cities along it: Messina, Taormina, Giardini-Naxos, Giarre, Acireale, Catania, Augusta, Siracusa.
+A second Via Valeria, the Via Valeria of Sicily, connected Messina and Siracusa ("Syracuse").
+Hardly widened or improved until the nineteenth century, it remained the backbone of the Ionian drainage basin of Sicily, favouring the development of cities along it: Messina, Taormina, Giardini-Naxos, Giarre, Acireale, Catania, Augusta, and Siracusa.
 Today, Route 114 follows it in part.

 Roman bridges

 There are the remains of at least two Roman bridges along the road, which are the Ponte San Giorgio and the Ponte Scutonico.